 The show within the Toy Story universe ran between 1949-1957 and was cut due to the launch of Sputnik 1 into space.

-This is also the main reason for the figurine being a rare find within the Toy Story universe.
+This is also the main reason for the figurine is a rare find within the Toy Story universe.

 Woody is named one of the greatest characters ever made.